buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 url-2="/img/post/2018/09/hello-2x.png"
 alt="hello dear reader"
 class="illustration medium" %}

+### Why Yellowstroke as the name?
+Choosing name is always a hard job to do.
+After few explorations with the name, I want a name that represent me as a person.
+I always take notes on my notebook and also have some doodle and paint on it.

+I ended up with Yellowstroke.
+Simply, **yellow** is my favourite color and **stroke** represent the drawing or painting.
+Which become the basic idea of this blog; as a neater version of my notebook.

 ### How you can participate
 You are more than a reader.
 You are the critical part of this blog.
 I am a believer that an open and healthy discussion is always beneficial.
 Therefore, if at any point you’d disagree or agree with my writing — I wish to hear from you (I'm still working on the comment system for this blog, so reach me out via email for now).